sfdx-isv/travel-expenses/README.md

 ![Get the HTTPS URI of your Forked Repository](/images/W00_U02_copy-travel-expenses-fork-repo-url.png)

-### Execute this command to clone your forked repository:
+### Execute the `git clone` command using your terminal or command prompt:
 ```bash
 git clone  PASTE_YOUR_GITHUB_URI_HERE  my-travel-expenses-fork
 ```
-1. Type the `git clone` command at the command line, **making sure to use the HTTPS URI of your forked repository**.
-The screenshot below shows the URI of the forked repository belonging to the developer "Jessie Daniels".
+1. Type the `git clone` command at the command line.
+    * **IMPORTANT:** Make sure to use the HTTPS URI of your forked repository in place of `PASTE_YOUR_GITHUB_URI_HERE`.
+    * **IMPORTANT:** Remember to specify the local folder name `my-travel-expenses-fork` **after** your GitHub URI to ensure that your forked repository is cloned into a local folder using that name.
+    * The screenshot shows the what this commannd and its results look like when used by the developer "Jessie Daniels".

 ![Use 'git clone' to get a local copy of your forked repository](/images/W00_U02_git-clone-forked-repo-success.png)